 What is the Partners In Excellence (PIE) Scholarship Program?

 For families who live in poverty, sending a child to a Catholic school often requires heroic sacrifices.
 PIE offers partial scholarships to those who meet eligibility requirements to help bridge the gap between what a family can pay and the cost of tuition.
-Most families pay an average of 60%+ of tuition ($5,200 for elementary school, $12,500+ for high school).
-PIE scholarships average approximately $2,200.
+Most families pay an average of 60% of tuition ($6,500 for elementary school, $13,000+ for high school).
+PIE scholarships average approximately $2,000.
 Investment by the families is a key part of why the program works and why students are successful.
-Since 1996, over 25,000 scholarships worth $29 million have been awarded.
+Since 1996, 29,500 scholarships worth more than $38 million have been awarded.

 Who is a PIE Scholar?

-Not every disadvantaged youngster is the most appropriate candidate for the PIE Scholarship.
+Not every student is the most appropriate candidate for the PIE Scholarship.
 A scholarship recipient is typically a student who:

 What is the selection process?